AdobeDocs/audience-manager.it-IT/help/using/faq/faq-inbound-data-ingestion.md

 Consigliamo di:

-* Consultate il provider di dati per formattare il file di dati in entrata giornalieri in base [!DNL Adobe] alle specifiche.
+* Work with your data provider to format the daily inbound data file according to [!DNL Adobe] specifications.
-* Trasferimento di un file di dati di prova per [!DNL Adobe] la verifica del formato.
+* Transfer a test data file to [!DNL Adobe] for format verification.
-* Rivolgersi al [!DNL Adobe] consulente per produrre una tassonomia adatta all&#39;interpretazione dei contenuti del file di dati.
+* Work with your [!DNL Adobe] consultant to produce a taxonomy suitable for interpreting the contents of the data file.
-* Nell&#39;ambiente di verifica/di sviluppo, conferma che la sincronizzazione ID è configurata per recuperare correttamente l&#39;ID visitatore del fornitore di dati e trasferirlo ai [!DNL Audience Manager] server in tempo reale.
+* In the staging/development environment, confirm that the ID sync is configured to properly pick up the data provider&#39;s visitor ID and transfer it to the [!DNL Audience Manager] servers in realtime.
 * Distribuisci la sincronizzazione DIL/ID in produzione.
 La sincronizzazione ID sarà già configurata come modulo all&#39;interno del codice DIL dal consulente Adobe.
 * Transfer production data files to [!DNL Audience Manager].
 Considerate le dipendenze delle mappature di sincronizzazione ID, potrebbe essere sensato iniziare a trasferire dati fino a una settimana dopo la distribuzione del codice di produzione, anche se potete iniziare a trasferire i file di dati non appena il codice entra nella produzione.